JGrotex/tci-wi-smalltools-extension/README.md

 ![Pretty Email image](screenshots/prettyHTMLMail.png?raw=true "TCI WI Pretty Email Screenshot")

 ### send HTML Email
-send HTML Emails with the Content of of the create HTML Activity, fully tested with Google SMTP Mail
+send HTML Emails with the Content of of the create HTML Activity, fully tested with Google SMTP Mail.
+Implementation is limited to what is realy needed to send a single Notification EMail.

 Input
 - Server (String) part of Configuration Dialog : default "smtp.gmail.com"